Overview

 Custom functionality can also be associated with constants defined this

-may define class methods to implement
+way.
+A subclass of Names may define class methods to implement

 such functionality.
-Consider this redefinition of METHOD
+Consider this redefinition of METHOD:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16